Patients who have undergone a procedure using IV sedation dentistry will tell you it is a simple, relaxing way to experience dentistry.

 I am nervous about being unconscious.
 What levels of sedation are available to me?

 There is no need to be nervous about having sedation dentistry at our practice.
 We are licensed by the Royal College of Dental Surgeons of Ontario, and you will find that we are respectful and professional at all times.

 - Mild Sedation — Anxiolysis is the lightest form of sedation dentistry and is often used for patients with mild anxiety, longer procedures, or more complex situations.
-Mild sedation is usually administered orally or simply with odourless gas, or a combination of both.You remain awake or very sleepy throughout the entire procedure and are able to breathe on your own, but you will feel a great sense of relaxation.
+Mild sedation is usually administered orally or simply with odourless gas, or a combination of both.You remain awake or very sleepy throughout the entire procedure and are able to breathe on your own, but you will feel a sense of relaxation.
 Patients typically recover from anxiolysis sedation within a few hours after the procedure is complete.

 - Moderate Sedation— Used for patients with moderate dental anxiety and for patients who need longer or more complex procedures, conscious sedation often refers to the use of light IV sedation.
-With conscious sedation, you will remain awake throughout your procedure, but will be in a deep state of relaxation.
-It is recommended that patients receiving conscious sedation have a parent, spouse, or friend accompany them to appointments because it can take several hours for the sedative to wear off and driving may be unsafe.
+With conscious sedation, you will remain awake throughout your procedure, but will be in a deeper state of relaxation.
+It is often necessary that patients receiving conscious sedation have a parent, spouse, or friend accompany them to appointments because it can take several hours for the sedative to wear off and driving may be unsafe.

 How are sedatives administered?

 - Inhalation — Nitrous oxide, or laughing gas, is the most frequently used method for easing mild to moderate anxiety.
 Recovery is quick so you can resume your normal activities immediately.